Today (American TV program): Today 3rd Hour

 Today 3rd Hour (often shortened to The 3rd), the current name for the third hour of Today, features anchors who appear in the first two hours of the program.
 After Megyn Kelly Today was canceled on October 26, 2018, NBC announced that Today anchors would host the third hour.
 The new third hour premiered on October 29, 2018, with Hoda Kotb, Craig Melvin and Al Roker anchoring for the first 20 minutes from Studio 1A, reporting on the Pittsburgh synagogue shooting, with Savannah Guthrie anchoring live from Pittsburgh.
 At the top of the program, Kotb said:

 Today, as you know, we are starting a new chapter in the third hour of our show as it evolves.
 We want you to know that the entire Today family will continue to bring you informative and important stories, just as we always have.

 After 20 minutes, the program continued with Jenna Bush Hager from Studio 6A, the former home of Megyn Kelly Today, where broadcasts of the third hour would begin to be based.
 Since its debut, the third hour has used a modified nameless opening title sequence compared to the other editions of Today.
 Various other Today and NBC News personalities filled in until January, when it was announced that the official hosts would be Al Roker, Sheinelle Jones, Dylan Dreyer and Craig Melvin, with the show becoming a primarily panel discussion program under the banner of The 3rd Hour.
 On December 4, 2018, an NBC News spokesperson confirmed that The 3rd would move to Studio 1A to streamline the production process and create a more seamless broadcast.
 The last day at Studio 6A was January 4, 2019, with new broadcasts in Studio 1A beginning on January 7.

+On December 9, 2025, Today announced Jones would be leaving the 9 a.m. hour to become a permanent co-host of the 10 a.m. hour alongside Jenna Bush Hager, beginning January 12, 2026.
+Jones departed Today 3rd Hour on January 2, 2026.

+On July 13, 2026, the third hour was nominated for a Daytime Emmy Award for Outstanding Daytime Talk Series.

-Today with Jenna & Friends
+Today with Jenna & Sheinelle

-Today with Jenna & Friends premiered on January 13, 2025, as the fourth hour of Today, succeeding Hoda & Jenna.
-The program is hosted by Jenna Bush Hager and guest hosts, and continues to follow a similar format as its predecessor as its own distinct entity.
+Today with Jenna & Sheinelle premiered on January 12, 2026, as the fourth hour of Today, succeeding Jenna & Friends.
+The program is hosted by Jenna Bush Hager and Sheinelle Jones, and continues to be a distinct entity from the earlier hours of Today.
+Following Jones' return to Today in September 2025, Jones had been seen as a leading candidate for the 10 a.m. hour.
+NBC executives are expecting Hager and Jones to grow into a duo similar to Gifford/Kotb during the Kathie Lee and Hoda era.